Cathy Bartolic, Executive Director, Ontario Farm Fresh Marketing Association

 Cathy has a degree in agriculture from the University of Guelph and is a graduate of the Advanced Agricultural Leadership Program.
 Her previous broad-based experience, from developing canola hybrids to creating training programs for Ontario farmers, makes her an ideal leader for this not-for-profit; she understands the multitude of needs that various farmers have and is passionate about direct farm marketing and agri-tourism and their potential in Ontario.
 Cathy also owns and operates Perennial Petals, a farm business that she started in 1992.
 The business grows fresh cut field flowers and garlic.

 What can Cathy talk about?
 Cathy’s knowledge and leadership at OFFMA allows her to discuss in depth the mission and activities of OFFMA.
 With over 30 years in agriculture, she is able to impart a wealth of knowledge about Ontario farming as well.
 From highlighting unique Ontario farms beyond apples, strawberries and pumpkins to discussing how farming is changing in the 21st century, Cathy can take you behind the scenes of our direct marketing farm industry.

-Amy Strom, President, Ontario Farm Fresh Marketing Association and Co-Owner, Strom’s Farm
+Amy Strom, Spokesperson, Ontario Farm Fresh Marketing Association and Co-Owner, Strom’s Farm

 Amy holds a Bachelor of Science Honours degree from Pennsylvania State University in Health Administration.
 She joined the OFFMA board in February 2005 and has been a great asset ever since; her understanding of farming and the issues that affect Ontario farmers in particular has allowed OFFMA to truly cater to its members.